-Conventions of copymarking, copyediting, and proofreading (e.g., standard symbols) for types of texts commonly encountered in technical, scientific, and business writing, including texts with equations, technical abbreviations, figures, tables, and citations.
+Conventions of copymarking, copyediting, and proofreading (e.g., standard symbols) for types of texts commonly encountered in technical, scientific, and business writing.

 Standard tools (e.g., Track Changes in Word and Advanced Editing in Adobe Acrobat) used for electronic and online collaboration, editing, and manuscript preparation.